 When you are creating a website, there are a few things you need to make sure are there.
 These things consider the perspective of the consumer, pay heed to what bigger e-commerce businesses have done after resourceful research, and finally look at what really is going on by using analytics and feedback from the site.

-In this blog we discuss the product page.
+In this blog, we discuss the product page.
 As the name simply suggests, it is the page where the products are displayed.
 This is the real deal.
-All other pages are manoeuvres to nudge visitors along a certain desired path.
+All other pages are maneuvers to nudge visitors along a certain desired path.
 This is the page that talks to your core – who you are and what you do.

 The Product Page Checklist

 - If they can’t take the page in 3 seconds, you’ve generally lost them already.
 This page must be the clearest of all pages because this is what your business does, and this is where you need to demonstrate it to shoppers.